arcus/Arcus_Labs_Orientation/new_data_contribution.md

 Privacy analyst will review IRB and data, and determine if it can be shared, and any restrictions on reuse.
 Help submit amendments and make modifications as needed.
 Our privacy team has an extensive set of templated language that expedites this process.
 Based on review, create and sign Data Contribution Agreement.
 The Data Contribution Agreement is an agreement between the Data Contributor and Arcus staff that outlines a Contributor’s role in contributing archival data to Arcus and allowing for the sharing and use of such archival data.
 A general version of this agreement is viewable at [this link](https://arcus.chop.edu/privacy-and-forms/data-contribution-agreement).
 Your research data is tagged with the appropriate access and use conditions in Arcus discovery tools once it is fully archived.

 ### Technical Considerations

-<em> What data will be transferred?
-How will we transfer it?
-Tools like Isilon, AWS and RedCap.
-Support from Arcus.
-Filenameing guidelines. </em>

 The transfer of study data files and the required contextual information is the final step before the archiving process kicks off.
 Depending on the size of your dataset, a variety of technical solutions are available at CHOP to facilitate the transfer.
 For omics scale or longitudinally collected clinical datasets, a secure cloud to cloud transfer or use of an especially provisioned Isilon share is the most computationally sensible solution.
 For smaller datasets, granting permission to a shared REDCap or a Github project or within OneDrive will be technically sufficient.
 Arcus has user resources available to help with the organization of your data at any stage in your research timeline.